Tippi Hedren

-Nathalie Kay "Tippi" Hedren (born January 19, 1930) is a retired American actress.
+Nathalie Kay "Tippi" Hedren (born January 19, 1930) is an American former actress.
 Initially a fashion model, appearing on the front covers of Life and Glamour magazines (among others), she became an actress after being discovered by director Alfred Hitchcock while appearing on a television commercial in 1961.
-Hedren achieved great praise for her work in two of his films, including the suspense-thriller The Birds (1963), for which she won a Golden Globe Award for New Star of the Year, and the psychological drama Marnie (1964).
+Hedren received worldwide recognition due to her work in two of his films, the suspense-thriller The Birds (1963) (for which she won a Golden Globe Award for New Star of the Year) and the psychological drama Marnie (1964).
 She performed in over 80 films and television shows, including Charlie Chaplin's final film A Countess from Hong Kong (1967), the political satire Citizen Ruth (1996), and the existential comedy I Heart Huckabees (2004).
 Among other honors, her contributions to world cinema have been recognized with the Jules Verne Award and a star on the Hollywood Walk of Fame.

 Hedren's strong commitment to animal rescue began in 1969 while she was shooting two films in Africa and was introduced to the plight of African lions.
 In an attempt to raise awareness for wildlife, she spent over a decade bringing Roar (1981) to the screen.
-She started her own nonprofit organization, the Roar Foundation, in 1983; it supports the Shambala Preserve, an 80 acre wildlife habitat in Acton, California that enables her to continue her work in the care and preservation of lions and tigers.
+She started her own nonprofit organization, the Roar Foundation, in 1983; it supports the Shambala Preserve, an 80 acre wildlife habitat in Acton, California, that enables her to continue her work in the care and preservation of lions and tigers.
 Hedren has also set up relief programs worldwide following earthquakes, hurricanes, famine and war.
 She was also instrumental in the development of Vietnamese-American nail salons.

 Early life

-Nathalie Kay Hedren was born in New Ulm, Minnesota, on January 19, 1930, to Bernard Carl and Dorothea Henrietta Hedren (née Eckhardt).
-Her family moved to Morningside, Minnesota, a neighborhood in Edina, Minnesota, when Hedren was 4, where she lived until she was 17 and modeled for Dayton's.
+Nathalie Kay Hedren was born in New Ulm, Minnesota, on January 19, 1930.
+Her family moved to Morningside, Minnesota, a neighborhood in Edina, Minnesota, when Hedren was 4, where she lived until she was 17 and modeled for the midwest department store chain Dayton's.
 For much of her career, her year of birth was misreported as 1935.
 In a 2004 A&E Biography, Hedren acknowledged that she was born in 1930, which is consistent with the birth registration index at the Minnesota Historical Society.
 Her paternal grandparents were Swedish immigrants, while her mother was of German and Norwegian descent.

 Hedren was educated at Morningside School, and at West High School in Minneapolis.